mavhungu5/data-pipeline-csv/README.md

 [View Dataset] ([https://www.kaggle.com/code/rohitsahoo/eda-superstore-dataset])
 Note: Dataset not uploaded due to size.
 Please download from the link above.

+## How to Use Dataset

+1. Download the dataset from the link above
+2. Import into SQLite or your preferred database
+3. Run queries from queries.sql

 ## Outcome
 Built a structured dataset ready for analysis.